DivanshuR/FactApplication/README.md

-# FactApplication will be changing its application name to NumbersEncyclopedia for more clarity in what it does.

-Will update soon on PlayStore , fornow install and review with the old name: FactCheck.
+# FactApplication is the NumbersEncyclopedia Where it checks/tells facts behind every number.

+Updating UI and fixed minor bugs.
+Search it on play store : factcheck